anubhavc9/DevOps-Assignment-2/README.md

 # Dockerfile:
 This file has instruction for creation of the image with follwing things:

-Student Schema provided in schema.sql.
+Student Schema provided in test.sql.
 Database named pucsdStudents.
 User named as 'pucsd' and password as 'pucsd'.
 Root password is set as 'pucsd'.